-Compliance dates for all other provisions of Subpart F, Subpart H and Subpart I of Part 23 remain unchanged.
+Compliance dates for all other provisions of Subpart F, Subpart H, and Subpart I of Part 23 remain unchanged.
+These other rules address fair dealing, product suitability, post-trade marks, political contributions and general anti-fraud, manipulation and abusive practices requirements.
 All market participants are subject to the new compliance dates regardless of whether they participate in the Protocol.